PWNDAO/pwn_protocol/README.md

 We welcome contributions from the community.
 If you're a developer interested in contributing to PWN, please see our developer docs for more information.

-## PWN is Hiring!

-We're always looking for talented individuals to join our team.
-If you're passionate about decentralized finance and want to contribute to the future of P2P lending, check out our job postings [here](https://www.notion.so/PWN-is-hiring-f5a49899369045e39f41fc7e4c7b5633).

 ## Contact

 If you have any questions or suggestions, feel free to reach out to us.
 We're always happy to hear from our users.